 The carbonyl group is a functional group composed of carbon and oxygen atoms connected by a double bond.
 The hybridization of the carbon atom is sp2 and therefore forms three σ bonds and one π bond.
-The oxygen atom, on the other hand, forms one σ and π bond with the carbonyl carbon and has two non-bonding pairs of electrons.
+The oxygen atom, on the other hand, forms one σ and π bond with the carbonyl carbon and has 2 non-bonding pairs of electrons.

 The difference between the electronegativity values of carbon and oxygen produces a strongly polarized double bond.
 The oxygen atom is more electronegative and, therefore, has a higher tendency to attract electrons, creating a partially negative end.
 In turn, the carbon atom becomes partially positive from the pull of electrons toward the oxygen atom.

 In naming aldehydes and ketones, the terminal –e of the corresponding alkane is replaced by –al or –one, respectively.
 For aldehydes, the parent chain should contain the –CHO group.
 If the aldehyde functional group is the functional group of highest priority, the carbonyl carbon is assigned as carbon 1.
 For example, in the case of propane, when two of the hydrogen atoms on the terminal carbon are replaced by an oxygen atom double bonded to the carbon atom, the name of the aldehyde described is propanal.